juhp/rpmbuild-order/README.md

     mycore
     myapp

-The arguments passed can either be directories named after the package, or spec files.
+The arguments passed can either be directories containing the package, or spec files.

-By default it outputs the package names, but it can also output the spec filenames or directory paths for easier scripting.

 Using the rpmbuild-order `deps` and `rdeps` commands the ordered dependencies and reverse dependencies of a package can be obtained from the current set of checked out package sources.

+As of version 0.4, a library is also provided.
+See the modules' documentation for details.

-## Known problems
+## Notes and known problems
 1. Given packages A, B, C, where C depends on B, and B depends on A, and you call